 Vegan parmesan, to top – optional

-1. Fill a very large pot with water.
+1. First, you’ll get the water going for this sweet corn gnocchi recipe.
+Fill a very large pot with water.
 Cover with a lid, and bring it to a boil.
 While you are waiting on the water to boil, you can work steps 2 and 3 of this recipe.

 3. Add the sweet corn, collards, vegan butter, smoked paprika, lemon juice and nutritional yeast.
 Stir around over medium-low heat for ~4 minutes or until all the crusties from the bottom off the pan come off, and the collards are wilted and soft enough to eat and enjoy.
 Set aside.